EBZebra/docs/edge/source/api/camera.md

 DataUri output is dependent on availability of virtual space.
 DataUri may fail, be unresponsive, cause reboot, degraded performance or fail to load in certain devices.
 In such cases, image path is recommended.

 ###ImageUri
-Image uri display is dependent on browser capability.
+Image Uri display is dependent on browser capability.

 ###GetSupportedProperties in WP8
 WP8 does not support getSupportedProperties or SetSupportedProperties.

 ###colorModel as Grayscale in Android
-Grayscale is supported only in consumer Android devices for the front camera.
+Grayscale is supported only in the front camera of Android consumer devices.

 ###Invalid/Null values for properties in Android and iOS
 Only valid and non-empty values for properties are supported in Android and iOS.